edumeet/edumeet-docker/README.md

 Branch names (for example 4.0) should match for client and server side.

 ### Edit docker-compose.yml for services that you want.
+For example want to separe media node(s) to different servers, or remove the included pgadmin interface.

 ## Step 3:
 ### NOTE!
 Certficates are selfsigned, for a production service you need to set YOUR signed certificate in nginx and  server configuration files: